NazillyMada/Classification-of-Malaria-infected-Cells/README.md

 We also using Confusion Matrix to see our prediction from each class

-If we see the prediction result of 'Simple CNN' model with the testing set, we can say that is pretty good ! and even better from the more complex one
+If we see the prediction result of 'Simple CNN' model with the testing set, we can say that is pretty good ! and even better than the more complex one